The Vale of Lost Women: Plot summary

+"The Vale of Lost Women" is another short story which, although included in the official lore of Conan the Cimmerian, was not published until long after the death of Robert E. Howard.

-The Bakalah tribe holds Livia, a soft and civilized woman, captive.
-They capture Livia and her younger brother Theteles when the two were traveling across a remote jungle, and eventually the natives torture Theteles to death.
+The story begins with Livia, a soft and civilized woman, being held captive by the Bakalah tribe.
+They capture Livia and her younger brother, Theteles, when the two were traveling across a remote jungle.
+Eventually, Theteles is killed by the natives following an act of excruciating torture.
 Conan appears as the leader of the Bamulas, a rival tribe.
 He negotiates a possible truce with the Bakalah and plans for a joint attack on Jihiji.
 After realizing Conan is white and may feel some kinship towards her, Livia asks him for his help.
 When Conan rejects her proposal, Livia offers herself to him as a reward for rescuing her.

 Keeping his end of the bargain, Conan and his warriors attack the Bakalahs in the middle of their celebratory feast.
 He beheads their chief.
 The resulting carnage pushes the Livia to her breaking point.
 When she sees Conan drenched in blood walking toward her hut, carrying the chief's head, she believes he is coming to claim his reward.
 Frightened, she breaks their agreement by fleeing on horseback into the nearby jungle.

 After escaping from the village, her horse stumbles, and Livia is thrown onto the ground.
 Unharmed, she descends into a valley filled with orchids.
 The valley is also inhabited by a tribe of brown-skinned lesbians.
 Believing she has found shelter from the blood-soaked "male brutality" of her Cimmerian savior, Livia feels safe amid the eerie beauty of her surroundings.
 Mesmerized by the hallucinogenic scent of a native flower, Livia barely notices she's being led to an altar-like section of the glade, where she is to be sacrificed to a bat-like entity, a "devil from the Outer Dark".

 Conan, having pursued Livia and heard her cries for help, rushes to her aid.
 Conan drives away the bat-like creature.
 Conan tells Livia that he regrets the "foul bargain" he made with her and has no intention of forcing her to have sex, which in his view would have been as damnable an action as raping her.
 Since he believes Livia is not brave enough to survive within the Black Kingdoms, Conan tells her he will guide her to the Stygian borders where they will send her home to Ophir.
 Embarrassed by her grateful reaction, he tells Livia she is too soft to be "the proper woman for the war chief of the Bamulas".